EleutherAI/gpt-neox/configs/neox_arguments.md

     Default = None

     Maximum sequence length to process.

-- **max_position_embeddings**: int

-    Default = None

-    Maximum number of position embeddings to use.
-This is the size of position embedding.
+This is the size of the position embedding.